Free Walking Tour Berlin

 The Siege of the Reichstag

-The raising of the Soviet flag on top of the Reichstag served as a symbol of victory and marked a decisive moment in the Battle of Berlin.
+The hoisting of the red flag of Soviet Union on top of Ruins of the Reichstag was indispensable in the Battle of Berlin symbolic significance.

 Hitler’s Demise